 After eating my lunch I was determined to have another go and this time it was easy and I submerged myself in the glacial waters of beautiful Garibaldi Lake.
 It was a surreal feeling to be swimming in this fairy tale lake surrounded by snowy mountains.
 I felt fearless and brave.
 It doesn’t take much for a wuss like me.

 Sitting on a bench looking over the Garibaldi Lake, all was quiet.
 The sun warmed my skin and I felt so alive and invigorated.
 I love the feeling when you hike hours to get somewhere.
 It gives you a strong sense of satisfaction and it is one of the reasons I love hiking so much.

 I could have stayed staring at Garibaldi Lake all day but it was time to start the long return journey back to the car park.

-Exhausted but exhilarated, the Garibaldi Lake hike was a resounding success and one of my favourite days of the trip so far.
+Exhausted but exhilarated, the Garibaldi Lake hike was a resounding success and one of my favorite days of the trip so far.
 Great company, great views and a glacial lake swim.